 Trailblazers (ages 11-13):

 - Chain stories- practice tenses or learned phrases

 - Mad libs- try and use a text related to the topic

 - Board Race- split the board and the classroom in half, give each half a topic

 - Taboo-describe something without mentioning certain related words.

 - Two truths and a lie- can be personal or do some research on phones to find movie trivia etc.

-Free time, whilst in can be daunting, must be looked on as an opportunity to relax with the class.
+Free time in ESL classroom, whilst in can be daunting, must be looked on as an opportunity to relax with the class.
 Make the most of this time, but don’t be afraid to use the resources you have been provided by EF and the internet.
 Most of all don’t stress or panic and just let this time be fun.

 Are you ready to fill free time with fun?